Weekend getaway in Havana

 La Plaza la Revolution, the cemetery, el Teatro nacional and the hotel Nacional were next.

 All these spots I just mentioned about are not close to the center at all, although they were on our bucket list and we weren’t going to leave without seeing them.
-Ee had to walk for for an hour to get there.
+We had to walk for for an hour to get there.
 I will talk in detail about each of them below.

-Tired and hungry after a 7 hour walk, went looking for some food and ended up (by accident, again) in a restaurant called “Castropol”, one of the best restaurants I have tried in my life.
+Tired and hungry after a 7 hour walk, we went looking for some food and ended up (by accident, again) in a restaurant called “Castropol”, one of the best restaurants I have tried in my life.

 The food is delightful, delicious and fresh and a great deal for how much you get.
 I will totally recommend this place and would visit again whenever I go back to Havana.
+The last spot on our bucket list was El Floridita, claimed “the best Daiquiri in the world”, we couldn’t miss it.

 Not as good as we expected (and clearly overpriced) we only had a couple more hours of fun in Havana and decided to go to Habaneciendo once again, even more crowded that the night before, and surprised by a live perform of a popular local band called “Charanga latina” who made everybody dance the whole night.